Best Metal Detectors Under $300 in 2023

 Whether you’re just getting started metal detecting or need to find a lost ring but there aren’t any rental options near you, making the most of the money you have to spend on a metal detector matters.

-If you have less than $100 to spend, you’re better off renting a metal detector.
+If you have less than $100 to spend, you’re better off renting a metal detector or hiring a specialist.
 There are no cheap metal detectors that are also good.

 However, if you have a budget of $300, you can get a highly capable machine with features beneficial to beginners and advanced detectorists alike.